Popcorn Lung and Vaping is Fake News

 Published on August 8, 2025

-National Health Agencies in the UK and Canada Declare Popcorn Lung a Myth
+Health Agencies Have Declared Popcorn Lung a Myth

 The UK’s National Health Services “Vaping myths and the facts” page says: